grattan/R_at_Grattan/docs/Organising_R_projects.md

 You don't need to use these filenames.
 Think about what works best for your project.

 It should be clear what each script is trying to do.
 Use meaningful filenames that clearly indicate the overarching purpose of the script.
 Use comments to explain why you're doing things.
 Err on the side of over-commenting, rather than under-commenting (we cover this more [elsewhere in this guide](#use-comments)).
-At the end of each script, you can save the script's output, and then load the file you create in the next script.[^Alternatively, `source()` the previous script.]
+At the end of each script, you can save the script's output, and then load the file you create in the next script.^[Alternatively, `source()` the previous script.]

 ## Make your filenames readable by both machines and humans